Cerebral Palsy Negligence Claims Solicitor

 As mentioned above, it can take time to diagnose cerebral palsy.
-It may be several years since your child's birth before you or a GP questions whether something is wrong.
+It may be several years since your child's birth.

 The way that your child’s labour and delivery was managed could be crucial – perhaps your baby was in distress and their heart rate was abnormal.
 Therefore, it may be the case that your child should have been born by caesarean section instead of a natural delivery, which may have lessened the severity of your child’s condition.

 There may have been indications during your pregnancy, which should have alerted the hospital clinicians or your midwife to the fact that your pregnancy should have been more closely managed.
 These investigations may not have been undertaken, or clear signs may have been missed.

 Can I claim compensation for my own Cerebral Palsy?

 If you have been living with cerebral palsy since birth, you may have grounds to make a claim in your own right.